Rasik1100/Basic-Twitter-Database/README.md

 # Sasta-Twitter
-A basic prototype model of twitter built using Postgresql
+A basic database prototype model of twitter built using Postgresql.
+It is based on RDBMS.

 Source of tweets    : Twitter
 Source of User Data : https://mockaroo.com/